danielvelara/danielvelara/README.md

 ## Projects
 - **Pothole Detection System**, Summer 2021 - WIP
-    - Built and deployed a mobile application using **React Native + Expo** for users to detect potholes while driving using their smartphones sensors
+    - Built and deployed a mobile application using **React Native + Expo** for users to detect potholes while driving using their smartphone sensors
-    - Created a WebApp using **HTML/CSS/JS/React** with **Google Maps API** for displaying multiple potholes detected in a city.
+    - Created a WebApp using **HTML/CSS/JS/React** using **Google Maps API** for displaying multiple potholes detected in a city.
 - **Covid-19 Vaccination Simulation**,  Winter 2021
     - Built an Agent-based modeling simulation using **Python3** and **Mesa Framework** for simulating how the Covid-19 virus would spread depending on multiple variables such as vaccination, population density, age, mobility, social distancing, and use of face masks.
 - **Book Lending Service**, Summer 2020